 Two main pillars of Recovery according to the 12 Steps are Acceptance and Surrender, and rightly so.
-The most important task in recovery is that of abiding in Positive Energy and allowing the Spirit to heal and redirect the Ego.
-We are not trying to eliminate the Ego; however, we must accept the fact that at some point our Ego became seduced by Addiction and lost its ability to reason and function appropriately.
-The Ego must be healed and this can only be done by accessing the principles of Life and Health through our Spirit.
+The most important task in recovery is that of abiding in Positive Energy and allowing the Spirit to replace the Ego.
+We must accept the fact that at some point our Ego became seduced by Addiction and must be teplaced by our Spirit which is able to flow in Positive Energy.
 Positive Energy has to do with Life and its principles.
 Negative Energy is the opposite, of which Addiction is a powerful principle.

 The goal for Recovery is to come to love oneself and appreciate the Principles of Life which include Freedom, Love and Serenity.

 The significance of Acceptance is that it keeps us grounded.
 One of the dangers which many encounter when attempting positive change is a type of “reverse denial”.
 Positive Energy is not the same as positive mental attitude.
-Invariably, in the early stages of Recovery or an improvement plan, the zeal to accomplish the task in the least amount of time causes one to develop an unrealistic and unbalanced view.
+Invariably, in the early stages of Recovery or an improvement plan, the zeal to accomplish the task immediately causes one to engage in “wishful thinking” .
 New arrivals to treatment are often heard to say; “I don’t even want to use drugs any more” or, “I’m done with that lifestyle”.
 This “positive outlook” is nothing more than mental gymnastics and a type of denial.
 The missing component is true acceptance and an understanding of the nature of addiction.

 The Ego is resistant to change.
 Resistance is fundamental to Negative Energy.
 It is automatic, instinctive.
 You may have experienced resistance as you began reading this article and came across concepts such as “Ego”, “Spirit” and “Positive/Negative energy”.
 You might have even had the thought; “this is bullshit”.
-This is an indication that your Ego is resisting change because it fears the loss of control.
-The main function of the Ego is that of self-preservation.
+This is an indication that your mind is resisting change because it fears the loss of control.
+The main function of the Ego (which is a creation of the mind) is that of self-preservation.
 It may seem incongruous to think that the Ego would align with Addiction having such a goal, but the Ego is highly susceptible to Negative Energy.
 The Ego desires to avoid pain and discomfort and addiction offers to eliminate them.
 Even though addiction ultimately leads to more pain and discomfort, by the time this realization is made, the individual is trapped in a negative dynamic.

 In Recovery, the focus is primarily on alignment with Life’s Principles rather than behavior.
 Align with Life, behavior will follow.